Etriz/EtrizDiscordBot/README.md

 # Discord Bot

+An in progress bot to handle a few personalized commands.

 use !!help get a list of commands
--- !!bitcoin - gives current price of bitcoin and ethereum -- !!next - used to get the next meeting date
--- !!set - sets the next meeting date
+-- !!next - fetchs the next meeting date from the database -- !!set next {date} - sets the next meeting date in the database -- !!bitcoin - returns the current price of btc, eth, and doge

-more commands in progress as i want more included utility